the movement practice of cinema antiplastique

 5. why does cinema antiplastique offer only workshops and not classes?

-in keeping with our wider mission and ethos, we prefer the slower and deeper experience of the workshop form to briefer, shorter and more frequent classes. these workshops are mini intensives into our practice.
+in keeping with our wider mission and ethos, we prefer the slower and deeper experience of the workshop form to briefer, shorter and more frequent classes. these workshops are mini intensives. our work can be an addendum and or alternative to talk therapy, as it allows participants access to their own embodied and preverbal memories. this work thus takes time and safe space and atmosphere.

 info [at] cinemantiplastique [dot] org